 BE: I'm thankful Nathan, that you just acknowledge that.
 Now, when Roe v.
 Wade was argued and decided, the pro-abortion forces admitted the following, ‘If you consent to the killing of the fetus because its father is a rapist, therefore the fetus is not a person, and should not be granted the rights of a person.'

-Post-show note: Brian Rohrbough will soon point out that the state of Texas prior to Roe v.
-Wade had wickedly legislated the killing of a rapist's fetus, which hypocrisy, contradiction, and injustice was seized upon by Blackmun and the pro-aborts to prove that even the Texan pro-lifers did not believe in the personhood of the fetus.
+Post-show note: Terminate the pregnancy, or terminate the baby?
+Abort the pregnancy, or abort the baby?
+Regarding when the pregnancy is putting the mother's life is at risk, Brian Rohrbough will soon point out that the state of Texas prior to Roe v.
+Wade had legislated, not that the mother's pregnancy could be terminated by delivering the baby, or by taking the baby via C-section, to save mom's life and to care for the baby, but rather that this baby could be intentionally killed.
+That the intentional killing of a fetus, which hypocrisy, contradiction, and injustice was seized upon by Blackmun and the pro-aborts to prove that even the Texan pro-lifers did not believe in the personhood of the fetus.
 So if "pro-life" Texas could decide under what circumstances a fetus could be killed, why couldn't a woman, or some other division of government, decide the same thing?
 Thus, as NRTL's failures to this day illustrate, compromised pro-lifers have no actual defense of their position to outlaw the killing of a fetus, and they lose the argument with judges and anyone who can see the enormous fallacy and hypocrisy in their argument.
-And Bob Enyart will point out that a significant number of conservative Republicans, including president George W. Bush, don't make these exceptions as a concession, but they actually do support the killing an innocent child because his father was a criminal.
+Bob Enyart will point out that a significant number of conservative Republicans, including president George W. Bush, don't make these exceptions as a concession, but they actually do support the killing of an innocent child because, for example, his father was a criminal.

 BE: Most Republican-party leaders don't agree that the unborn is a person.